SoulNikhar/aiassignment_q_ans/README.md

 4. **Exponential Time Complexity:**
    - The time complexity of Generate and Test can be exponential, especially when the solution space is large.

-**Example:**
-Consider the problem of finding a combination of values for variables x, y, and z such that they satisfy the equation x^2 + y^2 = z^2.
-The Generate and Test algorithm would involve generating combinations of x, y, and z, testing each combination to see if it satisfies the equation.
-This process continues until a solution is found or all possible combinations are exhausted.

-**Conclusion:**
-While Generate and Test is a simple and intuitive algorithm, its efficiency heavily depends on the size and structure of the solution space.
-It is more suitable for problems with relatively small and manageable solution spaces.
-For larger or more complex problems, other algorithmic approaches with better scalability and optimization capabilities might be more appropriate.

 Q 30.
 Draw a semantic network for the representation of the following sentences.